Experimental Characterization of Bulk Micromegas for Development of Active Target Time Projection Chamber for Nuclear Astrophysics Studies: Micromegas Characterization

-For $\alpha$-track measurements using the $^{241}$Am source, the mesh signal was used as the trigger.
-The same electronic chain described earlier was used for these measurements.
-The Micromegas strips ($10 \times 10~\mathrm{cm^2}$ active area) were oriented perpendicular to the $\alpha$ source and placed under the field cage.
-The $^{241}$Am source was collimated using a nylon tube with a 2~mm diameter and positioned 2~cm above the mesh plane at the center of the Z direction of the field cage to ensure $\alpha$-particles were approximately perpendicular to the anode strips.
-The mesh signal from the preamplifier was used to trigger the strip readout.
-Signals from strips falling within a $1~\mu\mathrm{s}$ window around the mesh trigger were recorded using the Compass data-acquisition software.
-Six electronic channels were used for the Micromegas readout and one electronic channel from its mesh for trigger in the experiment.

-An example of signals from strips 1-6 in Ar+CO$_2$ (90:10) at atmospheric pressure is shown in figure~\ref{pulse}.
-The strip waveforms display the expected variation in pulse height across adjacent channels due to the transverse diffusion of the drifting electron cloud and the resulting charge sharing among neighboring strips.
-The corresponding integrated charge distribution provides the lateral charge-deposit profile on the pad plane, which is subsequently used to determine the hit position and reconstruct the projected $\alpha$-particle track in the SAT-TPC prototype.
+The prototype setup was irradiated with 5.48~MeV $\alpha$-particles from the $^{241}$Am-source in perpendicular direction with respect to the readout strips to study the Micromegas response using both the gas mixtures.
+A typical set of signals obtained experimentally from individual six readout strips of the Micromegas is shown in figure~\ref{pulse_example} when operated with the Ar + CO$_2$ (90:10) gas mixture at atmospheric pressure and an amplification field of 28.5~kV/cm.
+The waveforms display the expected variation in pulse height across the channels due to the transverse diffusion of the drifting electron cloud and the resulting charge sharing among the neighboring strips.
+The corresponding integrated ADC counts, as shown in figure~\ref{pulse_profile}, provides the charge-deposit profile on the readout plane.